City Cheat Sheet: A Travel Guide For Huntsville, Alabama

 Known as “Rocket City” for the integral role it played in helping to launch the Space Race in the mid-20th century, Huntsville, Alabama, has been attracting the top minds in space and rocket science for decades.
 The small—but growing—city in the foothills of the Appalachian Mountains is home to (and possibly best known for) NASA’s Marshall Space Flight Center, the U.S. Space and Rocket Center, and Space Camp.
 However, according to The Scout Guide Huntsville Editor Dawn Pumpelly, there is plenty to stimulate both the right and left side of the brain in her city, which is why she’s so proud to call Huntsville home.
-Here, she provides an itinerary for a crowd-pleasing family trip that checks every box: educational, inspiring, and full of hidden gems.
+Whether you are visiting the city for the first time, are a newcomer, or are a longtime resident hosting out-of-town guests, here she provides an itinerary for a crowd-pleasing family trip that checks every box: educational, inspiring, and full of hidden gems.

 How to Do Huntsville’s Rocket Science Scene Right: “The very first thing you have to do when you come to Huntsville is visit the U.S. Space & Rocket Center,” says Dawn.
 “The Space industry is what put Huntsville on the map, and USSRC shares that history.”

 In the park surrounding the building, you can wander among 27 missiles and rockets.
-Inside, visit one of the largest collections of rockets and space memorabilia on display anywhere in the world and enjoy the IMAX theater, which shows space-themed National Geographic films.
+Inside, visit one of the largest collections of rockets and space memorabilia on display anywhere in the world and enjoy the new Intuitive Planetarium, an 8K Digital Planetarium and Digital Dome Experience—the only one of its kind in the Southeast.
 Dawn’s family loves the simulators, especially the Space Shot.
 This simulates a rocket launch, moving 140 feet straight up into the air in just two and a half seconds.
 “You get a great view of the entire area—if you can keep your eyes open,” says Dawn.

 Space Camp is another big draw for visitors to Huntsville.
 However, according to Dawn, not many people know that Space Camp for families is an option.
 That means all of you can shack up in the Camp’s famous pod-like habitats, just like what you would live in on Mars.
 During camp, you and your family will launch on a simulated mission to the International Space Station, train like astronauts, and build your own rocket.
 There’s also the opportunity to have lunch with a real astronaut (pro tip: Dawn recommends indulging in the astronaut ice cream).